 11. You have the authority to remove a rider from the ride or move a rider to the back of the group.

-12. Conduct a post ride review.
+12. Conduct a post ride review if anything odd happened.